brainfuljs/brainful/docs/blog/2025-02-22/index.md

 slug: error-handling-fundamentals
 title: Error Handling Fundamentals
 authors: [GurovDmitriy, ElenaErokhina]
-tags:
+tags: [RxJS, Inversify]
-  [
-    RxJS,
-    Inversify,
-  ]
 ---

 Error handling is a tricky task, frameworks provide basic solutions, but they rarely cover all scenarios.
 Errors come in various forms, and the handling logic is often duplicated and scattered throughout the code.
 To bring order to this process, a lot of code has to be written manually. <!-- truncate -->

 In this article, we will explore an approach that helps organize error handling and make it scalable.
 It can be adapted to your own project, so you don’t have to worry about an unhandled exception breaking your application.

 The examples will use [RxJS](https://rxjs.dev/), [Inversify](https://inversify.io/), and React, but the principles can be applied to other tech stacks as well.